VersusCenter

 Google Meet wins

-Google Meet's unlimited free group meetings, superior security posture, and seamless Workspace integration make it the better general-purpose choice for most organizations.
+Google Meet wins on pricing, unlimited free meetings, and simplicity, making it the better choice for most teams and organizations.

 Google Meet